stykoo/BrownianTracers/README.md

 visualization of the system
 * `brownianTracers-3d` for simulations in dimension 3

-At the `Makefile` level, this behavior is enable by compilation flags:
+At the `Makefile` level, this behavior is enabled by compilation flags:
 * `-DDIM=d` (with `d` any striclty positive integer) is a mandatory flag to indicate the dimension of the system
 * `-DVISU2D` is an optional flag that enables visualization in dimension 2.